liuning0820/liuning0820.github.io/_posts/2019-04-02-jenkins-slave-agent-node-with-docker.md

 # Labs: Pipeline with Dockerfile to run in the Agent Node

-Now you have Jenkins installed, If you have a Jenkinsfile try to run stage in a delicated docker container instance, You have two options to resolve the dependency to docker.
+Now you have Jenkins installed, If you have a Jenkinsfile try to run stage in a dedicated docker container instance, You have two options to resolve the dependency to docker.

 ```groovy